Horsea Island: SINC

 Most of the larger remainder of the 'island' was declared a Site of Importance for Nature Conservation (SINC) by Hampshire County Council in 2011.

 Elm trials

 The elm thicket at the south-eastern extremity of the site, beyond the SSSI, is a habitat of the white-letter hairstreak (Satyrium w-album), and the adjacent grassland has been used since 2001 as a trials site by Butterfly Conservation for the evaluation of new disease-resistant elm cultivars and exotic species in support of its conservation.
 The site currently accommodates 30 trees comprising 14 cultivars and exotic species.
-The butterfly is now on the IUCN Red List as "in imminent danger of extinction".